 Missing the Point

-But discussing interest rates and transaction fees misses the point entirely.
-Justifying the cost is simply taking the bait since the issue can now go through a public debate.
-The real issue is whether there should be any interference in the litigation finance market at all, not the nature and extent of the interference.
+Unfortunately, discussing interest rates and transaction fees misses the point entirely.
+Justifying the cost is simply taking the bait since the issue of fairness goes through a public debate.
+This is playing right into the hands of the regulators since the real issue is whether there should be any interference in the litigation finance market at all, not the nature and extent of the interference.

 To sell any regulation, lawmakers must argue the measures will benefit the citizenry.
-Since one person’s benefit must come from someone’s detriment, there will be some winners/losers if regulation is passed.
-An examination of the likely winners and losers is in order.
+Since one person’s benefit must come from someone’s detriment, there will be some winners/losers when lawsuit funding regulation is passed.
+Thus, an examination of the likely winners and losers is in order.

 The lawsuit funding business historically derived its inventory (dollars) from hedge funds and private investors.
 A large reason why lawsuit funding outfits could not secure bank financing was because there simply was not enough profitable history to justify traditional bank participation in the industry.
 As you can probably surmise, investors required a greater return on these “risky” investment pools than commercial banks were demanding.

-Regulation such as making a cap on charges (fees and rates) will most likely quell competition since many sources of funds are not available at bank rates.
-Interest rates are simply one line item to be factored into the cost of providing lawsuit funding to clients.
+Regulations such as capping charges (fees and rates) will likely quell competition since many sources of funds are not available at bank rates.
+Yet, interest rates are simply one line item to be factored into the cost of providing lawsuit funding to clients.

 Quite likely, existing lawsuit funding operations with cheaper cost of money expenses would benefit since those with higher expenses could not compete on price.
 This is basic business.
 Limiting competition would ultimately leave only a few players in the game.
 And the power in the industry would be consolidated accordingly.
 Those few entities which remain will have the luxury of funding only the best cases.

-The losers then become those applicants who have a lawsuits which do not fit into the funding models of the big players.
+The losers then become those applicants who have lawsuits which do not fit into the funding models of the big players.
 This means many plaintiffs, who nonetheless face severe injuries and are unable to earn a living, will be less able to obtain funding.
 Available money for plaintiffs with cases such as products’ liability, medical malpractice, and legal malpractice would be reduced dramatically.
 These cases are often more difficult and costly to litigate.
-Since the loss ratios may not justify the risk involved in providing the “non recourse” advance, this may be just one (unintended) consequence of the regulation.
+Since the loss ratios may not justify the risk involved in providing the “non recourse” advance, this may be just one (unintended?) consequence of lawsuit funding regulation.

-Many plaintiffs obtain cash against their lawsuit.
+Currently, many plaintiffs obtain cash against their lawsuit.
 Cases with subjectively marginal proofs are also funded because investors are willing to take on this risk.
-Capping interest rates will remove these investors from the arena.
+Lawsuit funding regulation which caps interest rates essentially removes these investors from the arena.
 Thus, plaintiffs will be at the mercy of the funding tastes of the few players whose cost of money is small enough for them to turn a profit.

-This industry began in the mid 1990’s.
-At that time, some pre settlement loan companies charged 10% per month on their advances.
+The lawsuit loan business grew rapidly in the mid 1990’s.
+At that time, some pre-settlement loan companies charged 10% per month on their advances.
 Presently, clients can obtain lawsuit loans at considerably lower rates.
 And this is not due to any lack of greed on the part of the funding companies.
 Instead, the reduction is primarily caused by the business showing a historical return on investment and increased competition for “fundable” cases in the marketplace.